-You will likely not use this tool directly when using
+You will likely not use this tool directly.

-We strongly recommend to set the appropriate target compute architecture via
+We strongly recommend to set the appropriate target compute backend via

 For Nvidia CUDA GPUs, set the compute capability of your GPU:

-# example for running efficiently on a K80 GPU with compute capability 3.7 pic-configure -a "cuda:37" $HOME/picInputs/myLWFA
+# example for running efficiently on a K80 GPU with compute capability 3.7 pic-configure -b "cuda:37" $HOME/picInputs/myLWFA

 For running on a CPU instead of a GPU, set this:

-# example for running efficiently on the CPU you are currently compiling on pic-configure -a "omp2b:native" $HOME/picInputs/myLWFA
+# example for running efficiently on the CPU you are currently compiling on pic-configure -b "omp2b:native" $HOME/picInputs/myLWFA

-During configure, the architecture is forwarded to the compiler’s
+During configure, the backend’s architecture is forwarded to the compiler’s

-For example, if you are compiling for running on AMD Opteron 6276 CPUs set
+For example, if you are compiling with GCC for running on AMD Opteron 6276 CPUs set

 pic-configure --help for more options during input set configuration: